-Add soundless video content in your marketing strategy.
+Add soundless video content to your marketing strategy.

 Even with Instagram, don’t feel shy about giving the story of the photograph.
 A caption nurtures the picture.
 Captions are always full of detail and rich with every description of the subject of the image.
 The content gives the reason for the photograph to be there.
 Putting all these features together (visuals, hook, and story) creates awe.

-Make your content attractive as much as it can be.
-Being bold, original and providing images from an array.
+Make your content attractive as it can be.
+Being bold, original, and providing images from an array.
 Keep the content fresh and exciting, by maintaining a purpose in mind.